How Long Does It Take To Get In Shape?

 • Stress and Allostatic Load: High stress keeps you in a sympathetic “fight or flight” state, which causes the body to cling to visceral fat as a survival mechanism.

 Bottom Line: If you really want to change your health and your body significantly, commit to a year of consistent training, strict nutrition, and bio hacking (running experiments on yourself and trying different things to see what works best for your unique metabolism and body).
 This is the only way.
 If anyone tells you different, and you use them to help you.
-You will just be flushing lots of time and money down the toilet and you will say, “Gosh, I sure wish I had listened to PJ.”
-If this feels overwhelming, and you would like me to figure it out for you and help you through it, just join the X Gym either through our Kirkland Washington club, or as an online member.
+You will just be flushing lots of time and money down the toilet, and you will say, “Gosh, I sure wish I had listened to PJ.”
+If this feels overwhelming, and you would like me to figure it out for you and help you through it, just join the X Gym either through our Kirkland Washington club, or as an online member anywhere in the world.

 References